Last week, I wrote about 10 Ways to Stay Healthy When You Travel. This week, here's what to do if you get sick on a trip!

 What shots are required?

-The US.
-State Department provides information regarding required vaccinations. https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages.html
+For U.S. citizens, the US.
+State Department provides information regarding required vaccinations.

 Where is the nearest hospital?

 Do an internet search to find it.
-You may also want to join the International Society of Travel Medicine.
-By joining, you get access to the Global Travel Clinic Directory that lists clinics by country and the care the clinics provide, what languages their doctors speak, and where they're located.
+Alternatively, you may also want to consider joining the International Society of Travel Medicine.
+I'm not a member, but by joining, you get access to the Global Travel Clinic Directory that lists clinics by country and the care the clinics provide, what languages their doctors speak, and where they're located.
 The membership dues are listed on its website.

 What does your health insurance cover?